 The Yamawakis enjoyed only a brief stay at the Bauhaus Dessau, leaving after its closure in 1932 and electing not to attend the Berlin Bauhaus under Mies van der Rohe.

 By the start of the 20th century, Japan had evolved into a dynamic cosmopolitan country, poised precariously between traditional values and the growing influence of the West.
 The city of Yokohama, in particular, epitomized the international nature of Japan in the inter-war period.
-Founded as a port city soon after Perry’s opening of the country, it now attracted “entrepreneurs, fugitives, traders, spies and drifters from every corner of the world… [becoming] a riot of loud Western colors and smells—the odor of cigars, the aroma of chocolate, the fragrance of flowers, the scent of perfume.”20 Yokohama became the focal point of merging Eastern and Western interests, more than anywhere in Japan; where democracy was debated in traditional tea rooms and women’s liberation was advocated for while Geisha passed by on the street.
+Founded as a port city soon after Perry’s opening of the country, it now attracted “entrepreneurs, fugitives, traders, spies and drifters from every corner of the world… [becoming] a riot of loud Western colors and smells—the odor of cigars, the aroma of chocolate, the fragrance of flowers, the scent of perfume.”18 Yokohama became the focal point of merging Eastern and Western interests, more than anywhere in Japan; where democracy was debated in traditional tea rooms and women’s liberation was advocated for while Geisha passed by on the street.

 This mounting spirit of collaboration was, however, short-lived.
-On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a forty-foot wall of water which ripped across the shoreline.
+On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a 40-foot wall of water that ripped across the shoreline.
 Fires swept through the wooden structures of Tōkyō and Yokohama.
 After the ash had settled, 140,000 people would be counted among the dead.
 The Great Kanto Earthquake was regarded as the worst disaster in Japanese history up to that point.
 In an instant, an atmosphere of distrust and xenophobia replaced the good-will and cosmopolitan air of Yokohama.
 Japanese resented Western intervention while Westerners fired back that Japan was ungrateful.
 Meanwhile, lost in the chaos were the thousands of Korean immigrants massacred by roving bands of Japanese outlaws.

 It is interesting to note the parallels between Germany’s progression towards Modernism in the wake of the World War I and Japan’s similar trajectory following a major catastrophe.
 In both cases, a strong sense of nationalism catalyzed sweeping reforms across the country – with artistic trends, in particular, changing dramatically.
 It is also interesting that the direction both took in the face of widespread racism was away from the traditional.